 Senior Assistant Dean of Students, Fraternity & Sorority Affairs

 University of Illinois at Urbana-Champaign

-Join us Wednesday, April 24 for more information on the IFC Insurance program.
-We’ve Got You Covered: About NIC’s IFC Insurance will help attendees answer questions and understand IFC liability and why your IFC needs insurance.
-Click here for full details and to register.
+We’ve Got You Covered: About NIC’s IFC Insurance is a recording of a recent webinar to help attendees answer questions and understand IFC liability and why your IFC needs insurance.
+View the recording.

 FREQUENTLY ASKED QUESTIONS

 There are risks that IFCs don’t currently see, and when an organization holds events, hosts people, and sets policies, there can be legal and liability exposure that requires insurance to offset what could be large issues.

 For example, on one campus an IFC and its President were brought into a lawsuit filed by a property owner against fraternities with houses alleging the fraternities created a public nuisance.
 In another incident, an IFC held a flag football tournament at which a participant was injured and sought recovery of his out-of-pocket expenses from the IFC.

 The IFC Insurance Program provides insurance for claims arising out of IFC operations and hosted events.
 If an IFC does not have proper insurance coverage in place, an IFC officer may be held personally liable should an incident occur.

 The NIC has established a program providing broad coverage that is customized for the specific needs of an IFC.
 It provides a level of coverage not available in the open insurance market.
 In addition, the NIC’s insurance program is a more cost effective option.
 An IFC could pay up to three times more to secure its own insurance policy.